dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2401: It is crucial to control aspects we can influence.
+### T2401: Taking responsibility for our actions is crucial instead of blaming bad luck.

 |Support|
 |---|